thetophat990/Reddit_TTS_Clip_Maker/README.md

 # Reddit_TTS_Clip_Maker

+> [!warning]
+> This repository is heavily work in progress, expect things to not work, or to break without warning or obvious reason

 Welcome to RedditTTS, your all-in-one solution for effortlessly creating engaging Reddit-style videos.
 With this tool, you can seamlessly generate ready-to-upload videos featuring text-to-speech voiceovers of Reddit posts, accompanied by subtitles and a background video of your choice.
 This efficient tool enables you to create Reddit-style videos in minutes, and facilitates quick integration onto short-form video sharing platforms such as TikTok or Instagram Reels.
 ## Features